 - Vizcaya Museum & Gardens in Miami

-The Vizcaya Museum & Gardens in Miami is an Italian Renaissance-inspired estate which was built in 1916.
+The Vizcaya Museum & Gardens in Miami is an Italian Renaissance-inspired estate that was built in 1916.
 It was originally constructed to serve as the winter residence of industrialist James Deering.

 It consists of more than 10 acres of expansive formal gardens with fountains surrounding a villa.
 It consists of 34 rooms that feature 15th through 19th-century antique furniture and ornamental designs.